Timinator2000/PySkillz-Contributor-Manual/markdowns/02 - customizing an exercise/06 - requiring code features.md

 # `code_analysis`: an Attribute of Every `TechioObject`

 All `Exercise`s are ultimately subclasses of `TechioObject`.
-A `TechioObject` object is created **only after** the learner clicks **Run** in a graded code block.
+A `TechioObject` instance is created **only after** the learner clicks **Run** in a graded code block.
 During this instantiation, the learner’s code is analyzed and stored in `self.code_analysis`, a dictionary with several useful keys:

 |            Key           | Meaning                                                             |
 | :----------------------: | :------------------------------------------------------------------ |